 While many advertisers focus on graphics and design, high-quality copy can be the difference between run-of-the-mill performance and massive wins.
-In this post, we’ll break down 25+ ways to structure your ad copy and explore why they work, along with real examples from ads we’ve launched for our partners.
+In this post, we share top-performing 25+ ad copy templates you can apply to your ads and explore why they work, along with real examples from ads we’ve launched for our partners.

 1. The Listicle